reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAIDayKeynote.md

 ---
-title: "Ms Build AI Day Keynote"
+title: "Ms Build AI Day Keynote on the 19 Oct 2023"
 date: 2023-10-20T05:35:04+01:00
 tags: ["Copilot", "Github", "Responsible AI", "Temperature", "Safety Checks","Prompt Enginnering", "Grounding","Efficiency"]
 featured_image: '/posts/images/Event_MsBuildAIDay/CopilotStack.jpg'
 draft: false
 ---

-# MS Build AI Day Keynote
+# MS Build AI Day Keynote by Scott Hanselman

-## Keynote by Scott
+On October 19, 2023, the inaugural MS Build AI Day at Excel London in Custom House marked a pivotal moment for the world of AI.
+As an attendee, I had the privilege of witnessing a groundbreaking keynote session led by none other than Scott Hanselman.
+Titled "Navigating the AI Landscape," the keynote, introduced by Michael Wignall, the lead for MS Build, set the stage for an eventful day filled with insights, connections, and hands-on experiences.

-The MSBuildAI Day kicked off with a captivating keynote address delivered by none other than Scott Hanselman titled "Navigating the AI Landscape" introduced by Michael Wignall, the lead for MS Build.
-Packed with revelations about the latest advancements in AI, the keynote set the stage for an eventful day filled with connection hubs, breakout sessions, and hands-on workshops.
-The resounding message is to keep curiosity and an eagerness to learn.
+## Keynote

 Scott Hanselman delved into the omnipresence of AI in our lives.
 He addressed the common fears and apprehensions surrounding this evolving technology.
 Drawing on a humorous analogy from his own life, Scott painted a vivid picture of being a Language Learning Model (LLM) in a 25-year-long partnership, illustrating how they've grown so attuned they can finish each other's sandwiches.